-- AT Yes Only lately new legislation allowed for creating global notes in the form of a digital record on the IT platform of a CSD (no physical paper security needed);Exception: shares still have to be represented in physical global notes DE Yes 1) That would very much depend on the asset class and the structure of the security.
-2) German Law 3) Most German securities are not dematerialized as the issuance of securities is based on a physical global certificate.
-Only the so-called "Wertrechte", i.e. bearer bonds issued by the in the "Bundesschuldbuch".
+- 1) That would very much depend on the asset class and the structure of the security. - 2) German Law - 3) Most German securities are not dematerialized as the issuance of securities is based on a physical global certificate.
+Only the so-called "Wertrechte", i.e. bearer bonds issued by the Federal Republic of Germany/ States are directly issued in dematerialized form and registered in the "Bundesschuldbuch".
 This will change with the German law on electronic securities (eWpG), expected to be adopted in 2021.
 The laws foresees the electronic issuance of bearer bonds and bearer investment certificates.
 Other asset classes such as equities remain materialized.
-This is a competitive disadvantage compared to other European countries (FR, LUX, IRE, CH) which already allow dematerialized securities, in particular re DLT/blockchain.
+This is a competitive disadvantage compared to other European countries (FR, LUX, IRE, CH) which already allow dematerialized securities, in particular re DLT/ blockchain.